justinsisley/Invisible-Framework/readme.md

 ## Introduction

-The Invisible Framework (IFrame) and its cli (command line interface) are designed to get you from empty directory to production environment in a matter of seconds.
+The Invisible Framework and its cli (command line interface) are designed to get you from empty directory to production environment in a matter of seconds.

-This tutorial will walk you through the creation, testing, and deployment of a new IFrame application.
+This tutorial will walk you through the creation, testing, and deployment of a new the Invisible Framework application.

-IFrame requires __Node.js__ v6.6.0+ and __NPM__ v3.10.3+.
+The Invisible Framework requires __Node.js__ v6+ and __NPM__ v3+.

 ## Installation and Setup

-In this step, you'll start with an empty directory, then create the basic files required for a IFrame application.
+In this step, you'll start with an empty directory, then create the basic files required for a the Invisible Framework application.
 You'll only need your terminal.

 1. From a starting location of your choosing, create a new project directory: `mkdir my-project && cd my-project`
 2. Initialize a Git repository: `git init`
 2. Initialize an NPM repository: `npm init -y`
-3. Install the IFrame cli: `npm i -D invisible-framework`
+3. Install the the Invisible Framework cli: `npm i -D invisible-framework`

 When the installation completes, take a look at the contents of your project directory.
-You should see the standard __node_modules__ directory, and you should see a few files that IFrame has generated for you: __.babelrc__, __.editorconfig__, __.eslintrc__, and __.gitignore__.
+You should see the standard __node_modules__ directory, and you should see a few files that the Invisible Framework has generated for you: __.babelrc__, __.editorconfig__, __.eslintrc__, and __.gitignore__.
 These files represent the basic project configuration for Babel, ESLint, Git, and your editor.

 > __NOTE:__ Do not manually edit __.babelrc__, __.editorconfig__, __.eslintrc__, or __.gitignore__ .
-These are managed by IFrame, and any local modifications will be overwritten.
+These are managed by the Invisible Framework, and any local modifications will be overwritten.
 Changes to these configuration files should be done within the framework itself.

 ### Environment Configuration

 A special environment configuration file named __config.js__ is also created.

-When created for the first time, __config.js__ will contain default values for all of IFrame's configurable properties.
-IFrame is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __config.js__ file as needed.
+When created for the first time, __config.js__ will contain default values for all of the Invisible Framework's configurable properties.
+The Invisible Framework is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __config.js__ file as needed.

-Now that IFrame is configured, it's time to build your application.
+Now that the Invisible Framework is configured, it's time to build your application.

 ## Building the Client

-With IFrame configured, let's start adding some UI code.
+With the Invisible Framework configured, let's start adding some UI code.
 In this tutorial, you'll need your terminal and a text editor.

 1. Start by creating a __client__ directory at the root of your project: `mkdir client`.
-IFrame expects your UI code to live in this directory.
+The Invisible Framework expects your UI code to live in this directory.
 2. Create the only required file, __index.js__, which is the JavaScript entry point for your application: `touch client/index.js`

 Before we modify __client/index.js__, let's start the webpack dev server and Express API server.
 From your terminal, run: `npm start`.

 > __NOTE:__ If you haven't already, take a moment to look at your project's __package.json__ file.
-IFrame has automatically added its commands to your npm scripts.
+The Invisible Framework has automatically added its commands to your npm scripts.

 With your webpack and Express servers running, let's open up the default application URL in your browser.
 Open a browser and navigate to http://localhost:3325.
 Behold the blank screen.